implict/ofSiteKR/_documentation/3d/ofMesh.markdown

 _version_deprecated: _
 _summary: _
 _constant: False_
-_static: no_
+_static: False_
 _visible: True_
 _advanced: False_
 -->

+_inlined_description: _

 _description: _

-How many colors that the mesh contains.
+Returns the size of the colors vector for the mesh.
+This will tell you how many colors are contained in the mesh.